Bybon

 Bybon was an athlete who lived in Ancient Greece during the early 6th century BC.

-The only known information of him comes from an inscription bearing his name on a sandstone in Olympia, Greece.
+The only known information of him comes from an Ancient Greek inscription bearing his name on a sandstone in Olympia, Greece.
 The stone which weighs 143.5 kg contains two deep notches carved out of it, forming a handle so that the stone could be used as a free weight.
 It reads: